NightwindDev/Tweak-Tutorial/p9_advanced_flex.md

 # How Do You Create a Tweak?

-## Why Should We Know About Flex?
+## Why Should We Know About FLEX?
-Flex makes it **significantly** easier to debug your tweak, look through different classes and their properties without dumping their headers, and a whole lot more.
+FLEX makes it **significantly** easier to debug your tweak, look through different classes and their properties without dumping their headers, and a whole lot more.

-## Flex's Menu
+## FLEX's Menu

 <details>
 <summary>Menu Tab</summary>